Collinformatics/TACC/README.md

       pwd
       /home1/04125/username

-  - Now replace "home1" with "word" and change directories with:
+  - Now replace "home1" with "work" and change directories with:

         cd /work/04125/username